 DRESS CODE POLICIES

 All students may wear khaki or navy uniform pants.
-Students may also wear khaki or navy uniform shorts (until October 31 and after March 31).
+Students may also wear khaki or navy uniform shorts that are at least midthigh in length (until October 31 and after March 31).
 Belts must be worn at all times with looped pants or shorts and must be solid brown, black, or navy.

 Girls may also wear khaki or navy skirts, falling to the top of the knee.
 A slit may not go higher than 2” above the knee.
 Girls in K–5 may also wear khaki or navy jumpers or skorts falling to the top of the knee.

-All students must wear solid-colored polo shirts as follows:
+All students must wear and tuck in a solid-colored polo shirt as follows:

-All students may wear only a long sleeved white shirt underneath their polo.
+All students may wear only a long-sleeved white shirt underneath their polo.
 All students may wear solid navy sweaters only.
-All students may wear MACA grey or blue sweatshirts/hoodies and the ¼ zip (new for 2017-18 from Land’s End only) in class.
-MACA team and MACA club jackets are also acceptable for class.
+All students may wear the MACA ¼ zip, MACA fleece, MACA team, and MACA club jackets in class.

-Students must wear brown, black, tan, white, gray, or navy shoes with matching laces.
+Students must wear brown, black, tan, white, gray, or navy shoes (including soles and laces).
+As long as all visible parts of the shoe are one of or a mix of these set colors, the shoe is approved.
 Shoes must have a closed toe and heel, and heels must be no higher than one and one-half inches.
-Tennis shoes soles and laces must be black or white.
-Moccasins, Ugg-style boots, and shoes with wheels are not school uniform.
+Moccasins, slippers, Ugg-style boots, Crocs, and shoes with wheels are not school uniform.

 Socks must be solid white, khaki, navy, gray, or black.
 Solid white or navy tights may be worn under a skirt.

-Accessories such as jewelry and makeup will be permitted, however they may not be a distraction.
+Accessories such as jewelry (boys and girls) and makeup (girls only) are permitted; however, they may not be a distraction.
 A student may not have any visible tattoos.
-The only visible piercings allowed are in the ear.
+The only visible piercings allowed are in the ear and are only approved for girls.
 The administration reserves the right to ask the student to remove accessories and makeup should it be extreme and a distraction.

 Special Event Uniform

-The special event uniform is for all students K-12 and will be requested of students at special school events through the year such as awards assemblies, class pictures, field trips, etc.
+The special event uniform is for all students K-12 and will be requested of students at special school events throughout the year such as awards assemblies, class pictures, field trips, etc.

-Students must wear khaki pants or shorts (depending upon the time of year) with a navy polo shirt.
-They may wear a solid navy sweater or a MACA hoodie/sweatshirt, MACA ¼ zip, or MACA team or club jacket.
+For special events, students must wear khaki pants or shorts (depending upon the time of year) with a navy polo shirt.
+They may wear a solid navy sweater, MACA ¼ zip, or MACA team or club jacket.
 Standard uniform rules are to be followed for socks, belts, and accessories.

 Physical Education Uniform